 I’m not trying to make a blanket statement about all college students across all campuses; but the fact remains.
 The books students are reading in college are not the ones they want to be reading.

-Kacey Joslin is a student at UW-River Falls.
+Kacey Joslin is a former student at UW-River Falls.